willow385/ncndi/readme.txt

     grammar.bnf: The grammar of MPL, expressed in a form of ABNF.

+    examples/: Directory containing MPL programs.

         beer.mpl: MPL implementation of "99 Bottles of Beer on the Wall".

         comparisons.mpl: MPL program showing the use of relational operators.

         conditionals.mpl: MPL program showing the use of logical operators.

         fibbonacci.mpl: MPL program that calculates and prints the first twelve numbers of the Fibbonacci sequence using recursion.

         hello.mpl: Hello world program in MPL.

         string_test.mpl: Program to test the limits of the MPL lexer's ability to correctly parse string literals.

         type_safety.mpl: Program demonstrating type coercion in MPL.

         fizzbuzz.mpl: Implmentation of fizzBuzz in MPL using a while loop.